byme8/claude-code-visualization/presentation.md

 - [pending] Verify all routes follow the secure pattern (medium)

----
+### 🤖 Assistant

-🤖 Assistant> This one is already following the pattern!
+> This one is already following the pattern!
 Let me move to the next one:

----

-📝 File Update
+## 📝 File Update

 📋 **Created Todos:**